-In honor of the one-year anniversary of forsaking my womanhood, my purpose and my only value to contribute to existence, I thought it was the perfect time to write about the post op.
+In honor of the one year since forsaking my womanhood, purpose and only tangible value for existence, I thought it was the perfect time to write about the post op.

 It took me just about the entire six weeks to physically recover from the surgery.
 I had two very pink scars about the width of the tip of my pinky on my low abdomen.
 The pinkness faded throughout the year and are barely noticeable as of now.